 - Identify a strategy to make financial decisions.
 Who will handle daily money management?
 Will a group work together to make larger financial decisions?

-- Contact financial institutions and complete forms so those authorized by your loved one can access his or her accounts and safe-deposit box.
+- Make sure all medical and financial documents are up-to-date.
+Complete any forms now to ensure those designated by your loved one can access his or her accounts and safe-deposit box.
+Ensure coordination with existing POA documents to prevent inadvertent revocations.

 - Establish direct deposit of benefit checks into bank and brokerage accounts.